 - close family members (spouses, civil and unmarried partners, dependent children and grandchildren, and dependent parents and grandparents) the ability to join EU citizens in the Island (where the family relationship existed on 31 December 2020).

-- an identity document (Passport or National Identity Document) and a recent photograph to confirm your identity and nationality
+- an identity document (Passport or National Identity Document); and

-- declaration of any criminal convictions
+- declaration of any criminal convictions.

 - your identity